An Outlander tour of Scotland

 Holyrood sits on a vast park, which includes Arthur’s Seat, a hill that’s shrouded in myth and offers views across the city.
-On the other side of the park, the grey, grim ruins of Craigmillar Castle played the role of grey, grim Ardsmuir Prison, where Jamie was jailed after Culloden.
+On the other side of the park, the gray, grim ruins of Craigmillar Castle played the role of gray, grim Ardsmuir Prison, where Jamie was jailed after Culloden.

 You can easily spend half a day rambling through the grounds and exploring the many nooks and crannies inside the castle walls.
 The top floor of the tower offers views across the park and the bottom floor is said to have hosted Mary Queen of Scots when she took refuge here in 1566.

 While you’re in the city, there are several excellent hotels.
 The Balmoral offers a grand and graceful option, but devoted fans may want to sacrifice elegance for the chance to stay at B+B Edinburgh, a small guesthouse where extras stay during filming.

 Just outside of the capital, you’ll find three of the most recognizable filming locations, which you can easily see on a driving tour.

 Located just under an hour outside the city, the ruins of Linlithgow Palace are used in shots depicting Jamie’s imprisonment in Wentworth Prison.
 The Renaissance pleasure palace was a much-loved royal retreat that marked the halfway point between Edinburgh and Stirling.
 You can wander through the maze-like interior, climb the towers for far-reaching views and admire the oriel windows in the royal bedrooms.
 The prison scenes were shot in the stone corridors and imposing entrance.